Overview of The

 engineering and process design division (P2P Canada).
 They

-are wholly owned by Integrated Ventures, and they will design
+are wholly owned by P2P and will design and develop our

-and develop our required processing equipment and hold our
+required processing equipment and hold our related patents.

 P2P will set out to build a new plastic packaging waste management solution, by converting collected